chwanlouis/javawebapp2022/README.md

 ### I) Use of scheduler

 Since the free Alphavantage API has request limits (only 5 API requests per minute and 500 requests per day).
 New add-ons are suggested like job-based scheduler.
 It can use up all the API requests till near the end of the day.
-Much data can be collected for long term usage.
+More data can be collected for long term usage.

 ### II) Adding handler with data of different time zone